zammad/zammad-documentation/install/docker-compose.rst

 .. warning::

    We currently do not support Docker environments in productive use.
-   If's no problem if you run Zammad on docker, however, support is only provided for Zammad as application!
+   It's no problem if you run Zammad on docker, however, support is only provided for Zammad as application!

 .. note::